Blockfi Review: Pros & Cons, Fees, Security Examined

 How Does BlockFi Work?

-Blockfi is a mirror of a traditional bank loans sector: you can deposit coins and yield interest (around 6.2% annually, on average) or you can apply for a loan which is secured by your crypto assets.
+Blockfi is a mirror of a traditional bank loans sector: you can deposit coins and yield interest (around 6.2% annually, on average) or you can apply for a loan that is secured by your crypto assets.

 In the event of any issues, BlockFi can take possession of the equivalent amount of cryptocurrency needed to pay off the rest of the loan.